 No IT team needed — you get clear, actionable steps

-Unified view: See your cloud AND your external attack surface together
+Unified view: See your cloud AND your attack surface together